Sonali-Mogal/fetch-weather-of-city-using-API/README.md

-# Fetch Weather of City using API
+# Fetch the Weather of the City using API
 This Project fetches the current temperature of a given city using the OpenWeatherMap API.